Ministry of Defence

 The 1/60th Rifles in their ascent struck an old Buddist Road.
 Turning sharply to their right they soon found themselves level with the leading companies of the K.O.S.B.
 After a short rest to catch their breath, the three battalions fixed bayonets and rushed the crest, each topping out at almost the same time.
 Meanwhile the Guides and the 4th Sikhs had stormed the peak to the left, while the Bedfords and 37th Dogras pursued the fleeing enemy down into the far valley, only halting when the reached the walled village of Shar on the Swat River.
 The fight had lasted over five hours.
 Enemy losses were some 500 killed of an estimated 12,000 engaged.
 The British lost 11 killed and 51 wounded.
 KRRC casualties were four killed and four wounded.

-That night the crest of the pass was held by the 1st Brigade, with two regiments pushed down as far as Khar.
+That night the crest of the pass was held by the 1st Brigade, with two Regiments pushed down as far as Khar.
 The 2nd Brigade bivouacked at the south entrance to the pass.
 The following morning the task of pushing forward supplies and materials for the advanced brigades began.
 Again, the old Buddhist Road discovered by the 60th became important.
 It was quickly improved to allow usage by pack trains, and within 24 hours the several brigades were ready to move.

 04.04.1895